yotta1998/Abdul_Aziz_AlHasan-s_Portofolio/README.md

 # Zozo-s_Portifolio
-a Quick and Quirky Portfolio for a friend
+a Quick and Quirky Portfolio for a friend who's a new architect